20steps/alexa/web/wp-content/plugins/youtube-embed-plus/readme.txt

 > If you like this free version, you may even upgrade to a separate Pro plugin with features like:
 >
 > * Full visual embedding wizard
-> * Alternate playlist and channel gallery styling  (list layouts and slider layouts, popup/lightbox player, and more)
+> * [Alternate playlist and channel gallery styling >>](https://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx) (list layouts and slider layouts, popup/lightbox player, thumbnail hiding for text only paging, and more)
 > * Caching to avoid making frequent requests to YouTube.com and speed up your page loads
 > * Automatic video thumbnail images: each post or page that contains at least one video will have the thumbnail of its first video serve as its featured image
 > * [Lazy loading YouTube embeds >>](https://www.embedplus.com/add-special-effects-to-youtube-embeds-in-wordpress.aspx) with eye-catching effects and animations